thiagohrm/creditcard-organizer/README.md

 # Credit Card Organizer

-This project is designed to help users organize their credit card transactions by categorizing them into predefined categories such as restaurants, market, health, taxes, automotive, and online services.
-The application reads a CSV file containing transaction data, filters out negative amounts, and outputs a new CSV file with organized transactions.
+This project helps users organize their credit card transactions by categorizing them into customizable categories (such as restaurants, market, health, taxes, automotive, online services, and more).
+The application reads a CSV file containing transaction data, filters out negative amounts, and outputs both a new CSV file and a PDF report with organized transactions, summary tables, and a pie chart.

 ## Project Structure